wezm/titlecase/README.md

 # Title Case (titlecase)

-`titlecase` is a small tool that capitlizes English text [according to a style][style] defined by John Gruber for post titles on his website [Daring Fireball].  `titlecase` runs on Linux, macOS, FreeBSD, NetBSD, and Windows.
+`titlecase` is a small tool that capitalizes English text [according to a style][style] defined by John Gruber for post titles on his website [Daring Fireball].  `titlecase` runs on Linux, macOS, FreeBSD, NetBSD, and Windows.
 A dependency free, single-file binary is built for each supported platform for